 However, most clients would ask whether you’ve been working with some other clients before; or not.
 Basically, they would want to know if you’ve gotten paid to write before.
 If you haven’t, they would think: 1) you’re not good enough, nobody wants to work with you; 2) you’re new and inexperienced.

-So another good way to build a portfolio is by offering your services for free (or for a very friendly price) to a client.
+So another good way to build a portfolio is by offering your services pro bono (or for a very friendly price) to a client.

 Take up 2-3 restaurants that received your offer, start working, and build your portfolio.
 Do not forget to state clearly that you would need this project to be included in your portfolio, and that the restaurant’s name or logo would be appearing as a client of yours in your website (if any) or in your promotion materials.
 Make sure they agree on this.

 Another way to build your portfolio is to contact non-profit organisations in your area, and ask them whether they need a hand for any writing-related project.
 Building your portfolio while doing good and volunteering your skills would be a meaningful work!

 Keep your work samples in one folder, and if possible, upload it online to a document-sharing app.
 The next time a client ask about your previous works, you can send them an email with links to your work samples!

 Even if it’s an unpaid work, you are building your portfolio here, so make sure that you’re doing a really good work!
 You’ll be using these works as samples of how good you are.
 It’s your showcase.
 And these non-paying (or low-paying) clients are your first few clients!
 Make sure they appreciate your work (and craving for more!).

 If your pro bono client is happy with your work, ask for a testimonial.
 Ask for permission to use the testimonial in your website, or in any other promotion materials you have.

 3. Take part in relevant communities & networking events.